-- Health and Human Services Department the tools it needs to try to finally get caught up in dealing with this enormous increase in appeals. - Chief Judge Nancy Griswold of the Office of Medicare concurrently adjudicates 77,000 appeals in a year.
-This falls well short of the 474,000 appeals that the office received in 2014.
+Health and Human Services Department the tools it needs to try to finally get caught up in dealing with this enormous increase in appeals.

+4 Chief Judge Nancy Griswold of the Office of Medicare 5 Hearings and Appeals told the Committee her office 6 concurrently adjudicates 77,000 appeals in a year.
+This 7 falls well short of the 474,000 appeals that the office 8 received in 2014.